VCU-CS-Capstone/senior-project-317/Firebase/readme.md

 Note that our project worked with the Firebase Realtime Database.
 By the time we finished, Firebase was rolling out Cloud Firestore.
 So, eventually, these instructions may be outdated.

+## Database
+See [Database Structure](./databaseStructure.pdf) for a ER diagram and example of the JSON structure used (Firebase is JSON based).

 ## Tips for Firebase
 For any serious use of the database, the online GUI will not sufficient.
 See https://firebase.google.com/docs/cli/ for information on how to setup a CLI interface.